kenny1986/xld-lock-plugin/README.md

 When a deployment is configured, the Lock plugin examines the CIs involved in the deployment to determine whether any of them must be locked for exclusive use.
 If so, it contributes a step to the beginning of the deployment plan to acquire the required locks.
 If the necessary locks can't be obtained, the deployment will enter a PAUSE state and can be continued at a later time.
+If the enviroment to which the deployment is taking place has its __enableLockRetry__ property set, then the step will wait for a period of time before retrying to acquire the lock.

 If lock acquisition is successful, the deployment will continue to execute.
 During a deployment, the locks are retained, even if the deployment fails and requires manual intervention.
 When the deployment finishes (either successfully or is aborted), the locks will be released.